gojimmypi/Hazard3/Readme.md

 - A UART
 - A standard RISC-V platform timer

 Note there is no software tree for this SoC.
 For now you'll have to read the source and hack on the test software build.
-All very much WIP.
 At least you can attach to the processor, poke registers/memory, and convince yourself you really are debugging a RISC-V core.

 ## Comparison of Supported Boards